Descanonge/neba/docs/source/config/usage.rst

 Parameters obtained from configuration files and from CLI are merged.
-Parameters are stored in :attr:`~.Application.file_conf`, :attr:`~.Application.cli_conf` and :attr:`~.Application.conf`.
+Parameters are stored in :attr:`~.Application.file_conf`, :attr:`~.Application.cli_conf` and the merged version in :attr:`~.Application.conf`.

-Finally, the application will recursively instantiate all sections while passing the configuration values.
+Finally, the application will recursively instantiate all sections with the retrieved configuration values.
 Unspecified values will take the trait default value.
 All values will undergo validation from traitlets.

 .. important::